 King Khafre was the son of the great king Khufu and it is believed that his mother was Meritites I but there is no evidence about his mother.
 King Khafre got married about 4 times and he had nearly 12 sons and 3 daughters.
 Khamerernebty I was his main wife and she was also the mother of the next pharaoh, Menkaure.
 Queen Meresankh III was actually the daughter of his brother Kawab so his wife was actually his niece.
 Hetepheres II was another wife of King Khafre, who got four sons of King Khafre.
 Present was his last queen of King Khafre and the mother of Nikaure.

-When King Khafre Rule?
+King Khafre Reign

-King Khafre should get the credit to for his splendid construction of the Sphinx, which is located in Giza Complex and its face was believed that it resembles King Khafre but was later discovered that it actually resembles the Sun God, Harmachis.
+King Khafre should get the credit for his splendid construction of the Sphinx, which is located in Giza Complex and its face was believed that it resembles King Khafre but was later discovered that it actually resembles the Sun God, Harmachis.
 He used to build statues for himself more than any other Egyptian ruler did.
 King Khafre pyramid is smaller than his father’s with only three meters but it lies on a higher ground, which makes it looks taller than Khufu’s Pyramid.

 King Khafre Facts

-King Khafre was known as Chevron, which was his name in Greek.
+- King Khafre was known as Chevron, which was his name in Greek.

-He ruled the fourth Dynasty as the fourth king of Egypt during the Old Kingdom.
+- He ruled the fourth dynasty as the fourth king of Egypt during the old Kingdom.

-King Khafre was involved in the death of Djedefre but there is no accurate evidence for this but there was a history of jealousy between the members of the royal family.
+- King Khafre was involved in the death of Djedefre but there is no accurate evidence for this but there was a history of jealousy between the members of the royal family.

-His father “Khufu” was the one who has built the great Giza Pyramid and his half-brother has built his pyramid at another location in the north in Abu Rawash.
+- His father “Khufu” was the one who has built the great Giza Pyramid and his half-brother has built his pyramid at another location in the north in Abu Rawash.

-King Khafre was the one who initiated the Second Pyramid in Giza and the magnificent Sphinx.
+- King Khafre was the one who initiated the second Pyramid in Giza and the magnificent Sphinx.

-The location of the pyramid was chosen very carefully so that the pyramid looks taller than it actually is.
+- The location of the pyramid was chosen very carefully so that the pyramid looks taller than it actually is.

-King Khafre was the one who established the royal court at Memphis.
+- King Khafre was the one who established the royal court at Memphis.
 It was the place where he governed ancient Egypt.

-His name was closely associated with the sun god Ra as his name means “Appearing like Ra”.
+- His name was closely associated with the sun god Ra as his name means “Appearing like Ra”.

-He had some viziers like Ankhhaf, Nefermaat, Minkhaf, and Khufukhaef who were sons of Khufu.
+- He had some viziers like Ankhhaf, Nefermaat, Minkhaf, and Khufukhaef who were sons of Khufu.
 Those viziers were the main architects of the buildings of King Khafre and Ankhhaf was the first vizier to construct the second pyramid of Giza.

-His statue in the Egyptian Museum was made of a unique material that no other ancient statue has been made of, which makes it one of the most invaluable and important statues there.
+- His statue in the Egyptian Museum was made of a unique material that no other ancient statue has been made of, which makes it one of the most invaluable and important statues there.

-The History of King Khafre Pyramid
+King Khafre Pyramid

 King Khafre’s pyramid is a fanciful building as it keeps very interesting structural elements.
 The main characteristic about the pyramid is that it has limestone rock covering its apex.
 The pyramid is about 136.4 meters high and contains hidden chambers in the upper part yet to be discovered.
 There is scientific evidence for the complex organization developed during the so-called Zep Tepi, the mythological Age of the Gods.
 It is believed that the architects of King Khafre chose the location of the pyramid so that the king will be able to see the points of the horizon where he can clearly see the sunrise.

 The Sphinx of King Khafre